 The Trustees of Reservations cares for and protects more than “100 special places” across Massachusetts, making available almost 25,000 acres of preserved land for the public to enjoy by hiking, strolling, biking, birdwatching, and more.
 Visitors can choose their own adventure – the Berkshires is home to more than a dozen beautiful properties with varied habitats and landscapes.
 Some of the most popular are Naumkeag, Notchview, Monument Mountain, Field Farm, and Tyringham Cobble.
 Peruse trail maps and find details online.
 (Picture of Notchview at top.)

 The Berkshires afford ample opportunity for water play, and what better way to social distance than in a kayak or on a paddle board?
-You can rent equipment from the Arcadian Shop in Lenox.
-White water rafting is also an option at Crab Apple Whitewater, which runs trips on Deerfield River dam in Charlemont.
+Usually, you can rent equipment from the Arcadian Shop in Lenox, but due to the pandemic, it’s best to bring your own.
+White water rafting is an option at Crab Apple Whitewater, which runs trips on Deerfield River dam in Charlemont.
 You can also seek out waterfalls and swimming holes in which to dip your toes or take a cooling plunge.
 (Picture: Berkshire Canoe and Kayak Scenic Tours.
 Photo by Kara Thornton.)

 The novel coronavirus pandemic has canceled and postponed many of the beloved seasonal activities of the Berkshires, but our natural resources are still available to engage your body and nourish your soul.
 Wherever you adventure #intheBerkshries, stay safe and healthy, and enjoy!
 Find more ideas for daily adventure here.
 Can’t visit?
 Explore the Berkshires virtually and plan for future travel.